kirandhasade/flight_code_analysis/README.md

 5. Which source will be having highest fare?
 6. Which destination will be having highest fare?

-### Analysis Involve Phases:
+### Project Involve Phases:
-1. Data collection
+1. Data Collection
 2. Data Understanding
-3. Data Cleaning and Preparation
+3. Data Cleaning & Preparation
-4. Data Analyse
+4. Data Analysis

 ### Phase 1.
 Data Collection
-- This dataset comprises of contains information about flight booking options data taken from Kaggle for flight travel between India's top 6 metro cities.
+- This dataset comprises of contains information about flight booking options.
+Data taken from Kaggle - flights travel between India's top 6 metro cities.
 - This data consists of 11 rows and 13354 columns.

 ### Phase 2:Data Understanding
-### Observation:
   1. airline:
   - Depicts name of the airline from which the ticket is booked.
   - There are total 12 unique airline names in the dataset.